OpenNews/srccon/program.md

 permalink: /program/
 ---

 <p class="big-lead">Participants create the SRCCON program.
-Our call for participation from April 10-24 is how you can help shape this year's schedule.</p>
+Our call for participation from April 10-24 is how you can help shape this year&rsquo;s schedule.</p>

 # The SRCCON Program